Table of Contents

 How to Choose the Right Testing Metric?

-The appropriate set of automation testing metrics varies on the particular business and team’s objectives.
+The appropriate set of automation testing metrics varies depending on the business and team’s objectives.
 However, it’s crucial to choose a metric that calculates the automation value, especially on your first time implementing an automated testing approach.
 Some key considerations when selecting automation testing metrics include:

 - Connecting with corporate objectives: Any automation statistics utilized by the company must reflect the primary goals that it is striving for.
 For instance, a business that focuses on delivering software on time may consider using parameters that help identify test progress to be matched against success criteria.